ChandanaL30/Python-mini-project/README.md

-# Python-mini-project
+# Python-mini-projects
-My first mini project is in python
+This repository contains all my basic Python mini projects